-4.1.9.
-The load factor rebate has put an additional burden to the petitioner that is already struggling with its finances.
+4.1.11.
+It is submitted that the Hon'ble Commission vide its Tariff Order dated 01.10.2020 has revised the Load Factor rebate to be given to Consumers considering the pandemic situation for supporting the industry.
+However, the load factor rebate has put an additional burden to the petitioner that is already struggling with its finances.
 The current situation demands that the load factor rebate to be withdrawn as the industry has bounced back to the pre COVID levels and do not require any additional support such as load factor rebate.
 Further, as the rebate is allowed on the total consumption and not on incremental consumption, it defeats the primary objective of incentivizing the consumers for increasing the consumption above the threshold.
+Also, the consumer would consume the load according to their usage and requirement.
+As such, the petitioner is not foreseeing any increase in consumption due to the load factor incentive.

-4.1.10.
-Moreover, the Petitioner hereby proposes to remove the load factor rebate as under the two-part tariff regime, the fixed charges per unit are reduced for every improvement in load factor.
-This results in overall per unit reduction in cost of electricity to the consumer and results in double counting of benefits of higher consumption to the consumer, whereas the lower load factor on the other hand is not being penalized.
+4.1.12.
+Moreover, the Petitioner hereby proposes to remove the load factor rebate as under the two-part tariff regime It is submitted that the Load Factor rebate is being approved by the Commission in previous Tariff Orders with a view to encourage better load utilization by HT consumers having above 70% utilization, lower system losses and better system operation.
 The Load factor rebate had been introduced earlier in large and heavy consumers to curb the theft of electricity.
-But now licensees have installed high precision meters to monitor the trend and other parameters and as such it appears that there is no need to provide such incentive for increasing the energy consumption.
+But now licensees have installed high precision meters to monitor the trend and other parameters and as such it appears that there is no need to provide such incentive for consumption.
 It is further submitted that no such rebate is given to consumers in most of the other States in the country.
 Hence, it is prayed to the Hon'ble Commission to remove the load factor rebate for all consumer categories.